amiicao/jerrydngzh.github.io/README.md

 Built from scratch using HTML, CSS, and JS

-Features all the coding projects I've done ranging from personal, academic, and projects from hackathons.
+Features some of the coding projects I've done ranging from personal, academic, and projects from hackathons.
-Includes some info about me as a person and some links to my other socials/contacts

-** Outdated **
+** Disclaimer: The website is a tad bit outdated since i've been busy with other things like life! ** Last Effective Update: ~Oct 2021